swagger-api/apidom/apidom/packages/apidom-reference/README.md

 Parse component consists of implementation of default [parser plugins](https://github.com/swagger-api/apidom/tree/master/apidom/packages/apidom-reference/src/parse/parsers).
 Defaults parser plugin is a specialized wrapper that wraps one of the ApiDOM parser adapter into specialized API.
 Standard ApiDOM parser adapter can only parse strings.
-Parser plugins are capable of parsing locale or remote filesystem URIs and network URLs.
+Parser plugins are capable of parsing local filesystem URIs and network URLs.

-**Parsing file localed on local filesystem:**
+**Parsing a file localed on local filesystem:**

 ```js
 import { parse } from 'apidom-reference';